Best Exterior Paint Sprayer in 2026: Top Airless Picks

 - Bulkier to store and transport

-- 75 ft hose adds weight — harder to maneuver on a ladder
+- 75 ft hose adds weight — heavier to manage on a ladder

-Best for: Two-story and large homes, professional-grade DIY work, high-volume seasonal projects
+🎯 Best for: Two-story and large homes, professional-grade DIY, high-volume seasonal projects

 - HEA technology dramatically reduces overspray

-- Lower price — best value for occasional use
+- Lowest price — best value for occasional use

 - 20 ft hose requires frequent repositioning

-- Not ideal for stucco or rough masonry
+- Not suitable for rough stucco or masonry

-Best for: First-time sprayers, single-story homes with smooth siding, occasional-use projects
+🎯 Best for: First-time exterior sprayers, single-story homes with smooth siding, occasional-use projects

-Related: Working on a tight deadline?
-See our guide on how to get paint to dry fast — and the best cordless sprayers for large projects.
-Cordless options are worth considering when working in areas without easy power access.
+Working on a tight deadline?
+See our guide on how to get paint to dry fast and the best cordless sprayers for large projects — cordless options are worth considering when working in areas without easy power access.

 ⚡ Pro Tips for Exterior Spraying

-- Test your spray pattern first.
-Before hitting the house, spray a test pass on cardboard.
+- Test your pattern first.
+Before hitting the house, spray onto cardboard.
 Check for tails (adjust tip angle), heavy center (increase pressure), or streaks (replace worn tip).
 Don’t start the house until the pattern looks right.

 - Keep the gun moving.
-Trigger the gun before moving it across the surface, and release after.
+Trigger before moving across the surface, release after.
 A stationary trigger deposits too much paint and causes drips.
-Maintain a consistent 12–14 inch distance from the surface throughout.
+Maintain a consistent 12–14 inch distance throughout each pass.

 - Never spray in wind above 10 mph.
-Wind scatters overspray onto unintended surfaces and causes dry spray — tiny dried paint particles that land on your wet coat and create a gritty texture.
+Wind scatters overspray and causes dry spray — tiny dried particles that land on wet coat and create a gritty texture.

-An exterior paint sprayer belongs in the PAINT stage — but only after thorough prep.
-Surface prep (washing, scraping, caulking, priming) must be complete before any sprayer goes on.
-If your current exterior paint is peeling or failing, see our guide to the best paint removers for wood and metal before picking up a sprayer.
+The best exterior paint sprayer belongs in the PAINT stage — but only after thorough surface prep.
+Washing, scraping, caulking, and priming must all be complete before any sprayer goes on.
+If your current exterior paint is peeling or failing, see the guide to the best paint removers for wood and metal first.
+Once prep is done, pair your best exterior paint sprayer with the right exterior house paint for your surface type.

 🕐 Exterior Spray Project Time Estimator

-Not every airless sprayer sold on Amazon is built for house exteriors.
+Not every airless sprayer is built for house exteriors.
 The demands of exterior work — thick coatings, long continuous runs, rough surfaces — separate capable machines from ones that overheat and clog.
-Here's what actually matters when choosing your sprayer.
+Here’s what actually matters when choosing the best exterior paint sprayer for your project.

 Airless vs. HVLP vs. HEA — Which Type Is Right?